 Note that arrangement of this diagram in layers is to show that each layer only communicates to its adjacent layers, through well-defined interfaces.

 The layers do not specify where those layers are placed.
-Other diagrams will show potential placements of the software – see Figure 8-10.
+Other diagrams below will show potential placements of the software – see Figure 8-10.

 Example implementation of automatically usable Representation Information for multidisciplinary work

+To provide a more concrete example which also show the use of the single adapters and the Representation Information, the following diagram illustrates a user’s software S1 which gets information from two archives which use software S2 and S3.